NiklasEi/bevy_kira_audio/README.md

 - [ ] get the current status of a track (time elapsed/left)?
 - [x] audio streaming

+Currently, sound settings are hard to control and usually your audio files get loaded with the default.
+With the feature `settings_loader` it is possible to define an audio asset with non-default semantic duration.
+The [semantic_duration](examples/semantic_duration.rs) example demonstrates loading and playing such an asset.
+More options will likely be supported in the future.

 ## Compatible Bevy versions

 The main branch is up to date with the latest Bevy release.
 The branch `bevy_main` tracks the `main` branch of Bevy.